-1966: Simon and Garfunkel released their second studio album Sounds of Silence.
+1966: Simon & Garfunkel released their second studio album, Sounds of Silence.
 Named after the duo’s first major hit, the LP went to #21 in the US and reached #13 in the UK.

-1969: Elton John released his second single “Lady Samantha” in the UK, sixth months before his debut album.
+1969: Elton John’s second single, “Lady Samantha,” was released in the UK sixth months before the release of his debut album, Empty Sky.
 One year later, the record was released as Elton’s first single in America.
 Despite receiving a fair amount of airplay, the song failed to chart on either side of the Atlantic.
 Co-writer Bernie Taupin later recalled that the song was the first to represent the songwriting team’s new direction, encouraged by producer Steve Brown, who had suggested the two write songs for themselves, not the market.

-1972: “Mother and Child Reunion,” the lead single from Paul Simon’s self-titled second solo album, was released.
+1972: Paul Simon released “Mother and Child Reunion,” the lead single from Paul his self-titled second solo album.

-1974: Joni Mitchell’s sixth studio LP Court and Spark was released, later becoming her first and only #1 album in Canada, and her highest charting album in the US, reaching #2.
+1974: Joni Mitchell’s sixth studio album, Court and Spark, was released.
+It became her only #1 LP in Canada and her highest charting album in the US, reaching #2.

 1975: Blondie played their first gig at New York’s CBGB club, though singer Debbie Harry and guitarist Chris Stein had already played at the venue as members of the Stilettos and the Angel and the Snake.